asterisk/documentation/docs/Development/Roadmap/Asterisk-11-Projects/AMI-Event-Documentation.md

 # make install
 ```

-!!! note
+/// note
-    Because AMI event documentation must be pulled from a variety of locations in the Asterisk source, the time to generate AMI event documentation is noticeably longer then the time to generate other Asterisk documentation.
+Because AMI event documentation must be pulled from a variety of
+locations in the Asterisk source, the time to generate AMI event

-[//]: # (end-note)
+documentation is noticeably longer then the time to generate other
+Asterisk documentation.
+///

 CLI Commands
 ============